 Archaeological Survey of India (ASI) which is responsible for maintaining the historical structures in the country has issued an advisory to the tourists that forbids them to visit the fort or hang around the fort before the sunrise and after the sunset.
 As per the warning sign placed at the fort, trespassing the fort is punishable and the guilty might also have to face legal discourse.

 By Air.
 Jaipur airport is the nearest airport to reach the fort.
-Tourists need to take a bus or a taxi to cover another 90km to reach the fort.
-Jaipur airport receives regular domestic and international flights hence one can make the bookings as an and when its convenient.
+Tourists need to take a bus or a taxi to cover another 70-90 km to reach the fort.
+Jaipur airport has quite good flight connectivity with other cities and towns and receives regular domestic and international flights from several Indian and foreign locations.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here